 Effective policing and public safety services are dependent upon the timely collection and broad dissemination of information.
-Workload data analysis is an essential factor in short-term tactical deployment and strategic long-term planning
+Workload data analysis is an essential factor in short-term tactical deployment and strategic long-term planning.

-Information sharing is critical at the earliest stages of investigations where essential evidence is collected, and also in the longer term where this information will form the basis of coordinated investigations.
+Inter-agency information sharing is critical at the earliest stages of investigations where essential evidence is collected, and also in the longer term where this information will form the basis of coordinated investigations and joint policing strategies.
 Shared information also supports prosecutions.